 - turnover reflecting the share of revenue from green activities of investee companies.

-capital expenditure

-(CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+This is based on rental income and management fee income. - capital expenditure (CapEx) showing the green investments made by investee companies, e.g. for a transition to a green economy.
+This is based on additions in the period. - operational expenditure (OpEx) reflecting green operational activities of investee companies.
+This is based on costs associated with directlymanaged properties.

-operational

-expenditure (OpEx) reflecting green operational activities of investee companies.
+Please see notes 5 and 10 in the 2024 Financial Statements.

 The graphs below show in green the percentage of investments that were aligned with the EU Taxonomy.
-As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds\, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.
+As there is no appropriate methodology to determine the taxonomy-alignment of sovereign bonds, the first graph shows the Taxonomy alignment in relation to all the investments of the financial product including sovereign bonds, while the second graph shows the Taxonomy alignment only in relation to the investments of the financial product other than sovereign bonds.